Pinbak/Hierarchical-Pathfinding-in-C3-University-Final-Project/README.md

-# Hierarchical Pathfinding in C3 (Originally "Project")
+# Hierarchical Pathfinding in C3 University Final Project

 Year 3 university dissertation project.
 Inspired by games such as SimTower, Theme Hotel, Corporation Inc. and Project Highrise, I created a pathfinding solution which utilizes a hierarchical approach to reduce CPU usage.
 The project has an implementation of both A* and BFS, but uses A* for its speed.
 Second to this, a finite-state machine model was implemented for the agents "action selection".
 A simple building system was also added to show off procedural generation of the search graph.